damlaervakasal/product-carousel-case/README.md

 ### Single File
 - The project is developed within a single JavaScript file (`script.js`).

 ## How to Run?

 ### Running in Chrome Developer Tools
 - The project is designed to run in the Chrome Developer Tools console.
 - You can start the project by pasting the contents of the (`script.js`) file into the console or by running the file directly in the console.

+This project is designed to run in the **Chrome Developer Tools** console.
+You can start the project by pasting the contents of the `script.js` file into the console or running the file directly.

+If you encounter any issues while running the project through Chrome Developer Tools, you can try running it locally:

+### Alternative: Run Locally with index.html

+- **Download or clone the repository.**
+- **Open the `index.html` file in your browser.**
+- The product carousel and detail page will be displayed.
+- If the first method doesn't work, try running the code through `index.html`.

 ## Project Structure